renode/renode-docs/source/tutorials/ble-simulation.md

 ## Looking into the script

-Bellow you can find a full example which creates 2 devices that generate and read heart-rate monitor data over BLE:
+Below you can find a full example which creates 2 devices that generate and read heart-rate monitor data over BLE:

 ```
 using sysbus